Chloe Bailey

-Chloe Elizabeth Bailey (/ˈkloʊi/ KLO-ee; born July 1, 1998), also known mononymously as Chlöe, is an American singer-songwriter, record producer, and actress.
+Chloe Elizabeth Bailey (born July 1, 1998), stylized as Chlöe, is an American singer-songwriter, record producer, and actress.
 She rose to prominence alongside her sister Halle Bailey as Chloe x Halle.
 The duo released two studio albums, with their second, Ungodly Hour (2020), being met with widespread acclaim upon release.
 In 2021, Bailey released her debut solo single "Have Mercy", which was certified platinum in the U.S. Her debut album, In Pieces, was released in 2023.
 Her second studio album, Trouble in Paradise, was released in 2024.

 Bailey also starred in several television series and films, including Grown-ish (2018–2022) and Swarm (2023).
 She won an NAACP Image Award for her lead role in Praise This.

 Early life

-Chloe Elizabeth Bailey was born on July 1, 1998 in Atlanta, Georgia.
-She was raised in Mableton, Georgia, with her sister Halle Bailey and younger brother Branson Bailey (born 2005) and later moved to Los Angeles in mid-2012.
+Chloe Elizabeth Bailey was born on July 1, 1998 in Atlanta, and raised in Mableton, Georgia, with her older sister Ski Bailey (born 1991), younger sister Halle Bailey (born 2000) and younger brother Branson Bailey (born 2005), moving together to Los Angeles in mid-2012.
 While in Georgia, she played minor acting roles in films, including The Fighting Temptations (2003), starring Beyoncé, and the Disney television film Let It Shine (2012).
 Their father taught them how to write songs starting at the age of 8.